chauff/cse1500-web-transcripts/_lectures/http.md

 <details>
   <summary>True or False?
-The Content-MD5 header field in an HTTP response provides a public key to decrypt the message body.</summary>
+The <span markdown="span">Content-MD5</span> header field in an HTTP response provides a public key to decrypt the message body.</summary>
   False.
 </details>